YourNiceCv

 Project Management is about delivery, governance, and communication.
 Your cover letter must reassure the hiring manager that you are a "safe pair of hands" who can deliver complex projects on time, within budget, and to the required quality.

-In the UK market, specific methodologies (PRINCE2, Agile, Scrum) are highly valued, so ensure these are prominent.
+In the US market, specific methodologies (PRINCE2, Agile, Scrum) are highly valued, so ensure these are prominent.
 Whether you are in construction, IT, or finance, the core message remains the same: "I get things done."

 Key Elements for a PM Cover Letter